|Become an Educator||Educator Preparation Institutions||Transparency & Accountability||Resources|

 Educator Preparation programs must follow the faculty guidelines set in the Academic Program Approval Guidelines.
 An additional guidance document to highlight the requirements specific to educator preparation os being provided to assist in understanding.

-Conversion to the new P-5 and P-5 Intervention Licensure Bands
+Conversion to the new Primary P-5 and Primary P-5 Intervention Specialist Licensure Bands

 Ohio University hosted a panel discussion regarding the transition to the new bands.
-A recording of that disucussion is available on youtube.
+A recording of that discussion is available on youtube.

-The standards that will be used for P-5 are the CAEP Elementary Standards.
-P-5 Intervention will continue to align to CEC.
+The standards that will be used for Primary P-5 are the CAEP Elementary Standards.
+P-5 Intervention Specialist will continue to align to CEC.

 Fall 2019 (or sooner if you choose), EPPs begin conversion of curriculum to align to the new standards.

-Spring 2020 ODE Office of Educator Licensure will offer P-5 as an option for e-signing.
+Spring 2020 ODE Office of Educator Licensure will offer Primary as an option for e-signing.

 June 30, 2024 Last issuance date for p-3 licenses.
 Only candidates on teach-out lists submitted that spring will be granted a license after this date.

 Currently approved Early Childhood licensure programs do not need to go through state review upon conversion.
-Beginning in Fall 2020, program review submissions for early childhood should be submitted as the P-5 program.
+Beginning in Fall 2020, program review submissions for early childhood should be submitted as the Primary program.

 Guidance on Paid Student Teaching Experiences: Student Teachers who are on a substitute teaching license, alternative license, or paraprofessional license may stay in the classroom in which they work.
 The EPP should establish and MOU with the school or district that clearly outlines the following roles and understandings:

 - The school/district recognizes that the employee will be completing school requirements during working hours.